wolftype/versor/README.md

 		The makefile assumes clang is at usr/local/bin/ -- if you want to change that set this flag

 2. GCC=1
-		If you are building on linux, set GCC=1.
+		If you want to build with GCC set GCC=1.

 3. RPI=1
         vsr also builds on the Raspberry Pi with a cross-compiler (GCC=1 RPI=1)